connet-dev/connet/README.md

 ### Server

-To run a server (e.g. running both control and a relay server), use `connet server --config server-config.toml` command.
+To run a server (e.g. running both control and a relay server), use `connet server --config server.toml` command.
-Here is the full server `server-config.toml` configuration specification:
+Here is the full server `server.toml` configuration specification:
 ```toml
 [server]
 tokens-file = "path/to/client/tokens" # file that contains a list of client auth tokens, one token per line